agilepro/epiconsciousness/docs/Ethics/Morality/objective-truths.md

 Behaviors, like those of human societies, will tend to approach these optimums if the behavior matters for survival, and if the behavior can be transmitted from generation to generation.
 This is an evolutionary process.

 Humans must work together to survive, and the better they work, the better they survive.
-The bad actions are lost when the actor dies.
+The bad actions are lost when the actors die.